lackhand/princess/typography.md

 section: "3.0"
 ---

-There are a few special typographical conventions I've tried to use throughout:
+There are a few special typographical conventions I've tried to use throughout.
+You shouldn't need this section; it's mostly included in case you get confused, and so I have a place to test that my markup works the way I hoped it would.

 ## Author notes